Child Support Lawyers Sacramento, CA

 Child support should be paid up until the child gets to be 18, unless the child has not managed to graduate from high school.
 If the child has not yet graduated high school the child support continues up until the child has graduated high school or turns 19, whatever occurs first.

 Presently, the law does not provide judges the authority to make a parent support a child beyond the age of 19, except if the child is physically or mentally disabled.
-Even so, the parents can agree that child support is to carry on into the college years, and these kinds of an agreement will be enforced by the Family Law Court.
+Even so, the parents can agree that child support is to carry on into the college years, and these kinds of agreement will be enforced by the Family Law Court.

 3) How is child support expected to be paid?